 Texas has always bred some of the most patriotic citizens and some of the most rebellious—all in the same package.
 The new round of laws passed by the legislature shows the same patriotic rebellious spirit by putting the power in the hands of the people.
 New laws include reduced fees, enhanced rights to carry certain firearms and knives and enhancements to make acquiring the Licence to Carry (LTC) more convenient to obtain.
 Read this release from TSRA to learn about the September 1 changes to Texas gun law.

-A viral social media post is suggesting that it may be okay to shoot someone to defend a statue.
-An Independent Program Attorney at U.S. & Texas LawShield® begs to differ.
-Texas LawShield recently became aware of a viral Facebook post telling people they can shoot someone vandalizing a statue.
+A viral social-media post is suggesting that it may be okay to shoot someone to defend a statue.
+According to an Independent Program Attorney at U.S. & Texas LawShield, the position advocated by the Facebook post is not a very good idea.

 “Unconstitutional” is what a federal appeals court has ruled on the D.C. gun law that says people must show “good reason” to have concealed handgun permits.
 The Second Amendment is sufficient reason itself to issue permits, according to the 2-1 ruling released Tuesday July 25, by the U.S. Court of Appeals for the D.C.
 Circuit.